Pellet shapes material

 Blow molding: Both injection and extrusion molding play a role with blow molding.
 During the process, the selected resin pellets are heated and then compressed within a liquid tube.
 Following this, the resin is placed within a cooled mold where compressed air is blown, which expands to the walls of the mold.
 One common application for this process is the creation of plastic bottles.

-The PAM technology allows to use the same material as these forming means.
+The PAM technology allows using the same material as these forming means.
 This results in a continuity of the material in the development cycle of a product.
 From prototype to series production, Pam systems accompany your project through all its phases, allowing you to use the desired material for mass production.

 Let’s dive into the possibilities offered by PAM